chrs1885/Capable/README.md

 target 'MyApp' do

-  # all features + color and font extensions
+  # all features + color extensions
   pod 'Capable'

-  # all features, but exclude color and font extensions
+  # all features, but exclude color extensions
   pod 'Capable/Features'

   # color extensions only
   pod 'Capable/Colors'

-  # font extensions only
-  pod 'Capable/Fonts'
 end
 ```